MicrosoftDocs/azure-docs/articles/azure-stack/partner/azure-stack-vaas-validate-microsoft-updates.md

 ## Required tests

-The following tests should be executed in the following order for monthly package validation updates:
+The following tests should be executed in the following order for monthly software validation:

 1. Monthly Azure Stack Update Verification
 2. Cloud Simulation Engine